Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Discussion and Conclusion

-Through applications to real datasets, we found that the estimated Q-matrix from the proposed method outperforms other Q-matrices in terms of both relative model fit and computation time, except for the analysis of relative model fit in the ECPE dataset.
-Although the superiority of the Gibbs sampler over the proposed method in light of relative model fit was observed in the ECPE dataset, our method produced values that were highly comparable to those of the Gibbs sampler.
-Additionally, the computation time of our method is approximately 10-20 times faster than the Gibbs sampler, and our method would benefit from its computational advantage even more as the number of attributes increases.
+Through applications to real datasets, we found that the estimated Q-matrix from the proposed method outperforms other Q-matrices estimated by the Gibbs sampler and EM-based algorithm in terms of relative model fit indices, except for the analysis of relative model fit in the ECPE dataset.
+Although the superiority of the Gibbs sampler over the proposed method in terms of relative model fit was observed in the ECPE dataset, our method produced values that were highly comparable to those of the Gibbs sampler.
+In addition, the computation time of our method is approximately 42-52 times faster than the Gibbs sampler, and our method would benefit from its computational advantage even more as the number of attributes increases.
+The computation time was also comparable with that of the EM-based algorithm.
 These results provide empirical evidence on the reliable accuracy and fast computation of the proposed method.
 Furthermore, we estimated a Q-matrix with highly dimensional attributes of $K=13$, and the estimated Q-matrix fit the data better than the expert-defined Q-matrix.
-Although it took approximately ten hours for this estimation, we would be able to curtail it signiﬁcantly by implementing the GPU parallelization for array operation because matrix computation under a large $K$ involves large matrices, which presents a bottleneck for fast computation.
-To the best of our knowledge, no previous studies have attempted to estimate a Q-matrix using a real dataset with such a large number of attributes and large sample size due to the lack of scalability in estimation.
-Our method broadens the applicability of Q-matrix estimation in large-scale settings.
+Although this estimation took approximately 3 hours, we would be able to curtail it significantly by implementing the GPU parallelization for array operation because matrix computation under a large $K$ involves large matrices, which presents a bottleneck for fast computation.